 LSE does not arrange special examinations for Erasmus students.
 At the end of your period of study, LSE will prepare upon request a document setting out the courses taken and any assessments available.
 For further information, please contact the Student Services Centre.

 Will I have access to the LSE Library?

 Erasmus students are entitled to full membership of the LSE Library and will be issued with a student card at registration.

 Further information about the Library, including the online catalogue, can be found on the Library's website.

 What IT facilities are available at LSE?

-All Erasmus students will be given access to LSE's high-speed computer network.
+All Erasmus students will be given access to LSE's computer network.
 Once you are a registered student with your own username, password, and email address.